stacks-network/docs/_develop/radiks-server-extras.md

    * Call code to get your users from firebase
    * const users = await getUsersFromFirebase();
    * OR grab the Firebase JSON file and set users to that value
-   * How you saved your user data will proably be different than the example below */
+   * How you saved your user data will probably be different than the example below */

   const users = {